plone/Products.CMFEditions/Products/CMFEditions/README.txt

   The current implementation may be configured to only hold the n current versions by purging the older versions from the repository.
   This functionality is by default disabled.
 It may be disabled through the ZMI.
-You shoudl take care when you're saveing objects with a lot of interrelations.
-Puriging functionality is quite new!
+You should take care when you're saving objects with a lot of interrelations.
+Purging functionality is quite new!

 Additional Documentation